Slow fast food

 Pure Arabica, double selection – berry and beans – and flame roasted in 50kg batches by the Frasi family in Verona.

 Always Italian.
 Always natural, organic and/or biodynamic.
 Our growers are committed to looking after the land, keeping it intact for future generations.
-All of our wines are vegan.

 Made by us, from organic Sicilian lemons.